russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 You can prevent caregiver burnout by taking steps to care for yourself.
 Here's how:

-Leverage local resources: Explore options like adult day care or meal delivery services to reduce your workload.
+• Leverage local resources: Consider options such as adult day care or meal delivery services to reduce your workload.

 Following these strategies can prevent burnout and maintain a healthy balance while caregiving.

-Preventing burnout starts with building habits that nurture your well-being.
+Preventing burnout begins with establishing habits that foster your well-being.
 For guidance on managing stress and incorporating mindfulness, '10% Happier' by Dan Harris is an excellent resource.
 It breaks down practical ways to cultivate calm amidst the chaos of caregiving.

 Additionally, 'Atomic Habits' by James Clear provides tips for creating small, sustainable changes that lead to significant improvements over time.
 Both summaries are part of the Headway library, ready to inspire your self-care journey.